cetic/fadi/doc/USERMANAGEMENT.md

 Client authentication is controlled by a configuration file called `pg_hba.conf`, you can pass your authentication config through the variable `pghba` in the `values.yaml` file.

-The most common formats of authentication configuration are :
+The most common formats of authentication configuration are:

 ```
 local      database  user  auth-method  [auth-options]
 host       database  user  address  auth-method  [auth-options]
 ```

-For example, to use LDAP authentication for local users, your configuration should look something like this :
+For example, to use LDAP authentication for local users, your configuration should look something like this:

 ```
 local      all  all  ldap  ldapserver=example.com  ldapport=389 [other-ldap-options]
 ```

-For more information about how to add LDAP authentication to PostgreSQL: [LDAP authentication in PostgreSQL](https://www.postgresql.org/docs/11/auth-ldap.html)
+For more informations about how to add LDAP authentication to PostgreSQL, follow [LDAP authentication in PostgreSQL](https://www.postgresql.org/docs/11/auth-ldap.html).

-For more information about pg-ldap-sync: [Use LDAP permissions in PostgreSQL](https://github.com/larskanis/pg-ldap-sync)
+For more informations about pg-ldap-sync: [Use LDAP permissions in PostgreSQL](https://github.com/larskanis/pg-ldap-sync)

 ## 3. Manage your LDAP server